thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         Don't expect a cookie-cutter hens party!
 We realise that every hen is different and therefore every hen's party is different.
 We celebrate that, and will adapt our service on the day to suit your vibe, whatever that may be.

         From your initial enquiry, we aim to make the booking process as simple as possible for you, offering a variety of optional extras including catering, beverages, motorised watersports and butlers should you wish to book them.
-But none of this is obligatory, we also welcome BYO.
+But none of this is obligatory, we also welcome BYO food and drinks.

         We offer a personalised and customised service so if you have any questions or special requirements please feel free to reach out to our team and we will do our best to accommodate you.